Project Director, Mexico

 ALL APPLICATIONS MUST BE SUBMITTED IN ENGLISH

-Applicants must have either citizenship or a valid work permit for Mexico to be eligible for this position.
+This position is open to anyone, but high priority will be given to Mexican citizens.
 The Solidarity Center offers competitive salaries based on experience and generous benefits but will not provide housing, a relocation allowance, or support for a candidate to obtain a work permit for this job.

 The Solidarity Center is an equal employment opportunity employer that does not discriminate against any person employed or seeking employment based on race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, marital status, disability, veteran status or any other status protected under applicable law.
 Women and minority candidates are strongly encouraged to apply.